AI Search / Strategy / Complete Guide

 Pillar 1: Entity Authority and Structured Data

-Making your brand machine-readable and unambiguous
+Making your brand machine-readable and clear

 Pillar 2: Citation Signals and Brand Mentions